DaveStutler/G9/README.md

 ## Model 2: Binary Classification Using SVM - Linear vs. Circular Collisions
 ### Description
-To further classifying the Linear vs Circular Collisions, we attempt at using a SVM model to illustrate the boundary between the 2 particles collide with each other.
-We hypothesize that the position and the stopping power greatly influence the classification problem.
-Therefore, classification model without the 2 important features would have low accuracy score.
-To test this hypothesis, we pick 2 features that has the highest correlation with the target variables: `dEdx_KaonPlus_Isolated;1` and `dEdx_PionPlus_Isolated;1`, with a correlation of 0.18, and 0.25 respectively.
-We also test the model with `position` and `stopping power` in order to confirm their hypothesis.
-These 2 variables are selected because they are highly correlated with target variables, about -0.57 and 0.059 shown on the heatmap.
+To further classifying the Linear vs Circular Collisions, we attempt at using a SVM model to illustrate the boundary between 4 features.
+We hypothesize that the `position` and the `stopping power` greatly influence the classification problem.
+To test this hypothesis, we also pick 2 features that has the highest correlation with the target variables: `dEdx_KaonPlus_Isolated;1`, `dEdx_PionPlus_Isolated;1`, `position`, and `stopping power`.
+These variables has the correlation of 0.18, 0.25, 0.57, and 0.059 respectively.
-* Architecture: In our svm model, we take features `dEdx_PionPlus_Isolated;1` and `dEdx_KaonPlus_Isolated;1`.
+* Architecture: In our svm model, we take features `dEdx_PionPlus_Isolated;1`, `dEdx_KaonPlus_Isolated;1`.
 With Radial Basis Function Kernel (RBF) function to as our kernel.
+* Our dataset were splited into training and testing 80:20.
+* The validation, training, testing data were all normalized.
 * We check the accurary_score for performance, as well as illustrating classification report and the confusion matrix for model performance.
+* We tested our model on both the training data and testing data, reporting classification report and confusion matrix for both data.

 ## Model 3: Regression - Predicting the Count of Each Decayed Particle
 ### Description